-Pharmacies are the first and often most frequent point of contact patients have with the healthcare system.
+- Pharmacies are the first and often most frequent point of contact patients have with the healthcare system.
 Pharmacists are on the frontlines.
-They deliver critical services, including medication therapies, disease management and innovative solutions in communities spanning urban, rural, and remote Canada.
-More can be done to leverage the role of trusted, accessible, clinically educated pharmacists to alleviate backlogs and create capacity in primary care.

-• By enabling point of care testing in community pharmacies, pharmacists can screen for infectious diseases and monitor chronic disease therapies - with shorter turnaround times.
+They deliver critical services, including medication therapies, disease management and innovative solutions in urban, rural, remote and First Nations communities across Canada.
+More can be done to leverage the role of trusted, accessible, clinically educated pharmacists to alleviate backlogs and create capacity in primary care. - By enabling point of care testing in community • pharmacies, pharmacists can screen for infectious diseases and monitor chronic disease therapies - with shorter turnaround times.
 Offering this testing in pharmacies will allow expedited decision-making and increase patient care efficiency.
-Pharmacists should also have access to laboratory results and electronic medical records to ensure continuity of care and promote collaborative care.

-• Pharmacists can assess, diagnose, prescribe and initiate medication therapy for common ailments and conditions in many provinces.
+Pharmacists should also have access to laboratory results and electronic medical records to ensure continuity of care and promote collaborative care. - Pharmacists can assess for, prescribe and initiate medication therapy for common ailments and conditions in most jurisdictions.
 Patients appreciate the ability to receive prompt care for minor ailments at their pharmacy, and studies have shown that this is an efficient use of health system resources.
-All provinces should allow pharmacists to provide this service to their patients.

-Fair, sustainable remuneration is vital for pharmacists.
+All jurisdictions should allow pharmacists to provide this service to their patients. - Fair, sustainable remuneration is vital for pharmacies.
 It supports the training and infrastructure needed to preserve and promote continuous delivery of the critical pharmacy services that Canadians and local healthcare systems rely on heavily.

+Association canadienne Neighbourhood des pharmacies Pharmacy de quartier Association of Canada

-With nearly 11,000 pharmacies and more than 35,000 pharmacy professionals practicing in virtually every community in Canada, community pharmacies are vital to our healthcare system.[1]
+With nearly 11,500 pharmacies and more than 35,000 pharmacy professionals practicing in virtually every community in Canada, community pharmacies are vital to our healthcare system.[1]
 They are typically open extended hours and offer primary care with convenience and superior accessibility.
 As designated Essential Services, pharmacies are crucial links in the primary healthcare system, providing critical, uninterrupted care in a coordinated way with other healthcare providers.
 Pharmacies ensure efficient, effective continuity of care close to home while alleviating pressures on other primary care services.